gabrielantonyxaviour/Zeus/README.md

 ## What it does

-The dApp allows users to create profiles and create games if they have enough TST tokens to stake.
-Once a player creates a game, another player can offer to play with him.
-If the other player accepts the offer, a room code is assigned and both players are required to stake the decided amount.
-Once both the players stake their TST tokens in the smart contract, the game begins.
-The cards are shuffled using ThunderCore's Random Number Generator.
-And the winner of the game is rewarded with TST tokens by the smart contract.
+This project contains a frontend where a user interacts to create his profile and get signed up to play the game.
+The player can either create a new bet in the Games Dashboard or he can accept the bet created by some other user.
+If the other user also accepts the offer they will move to a Staking page.
+In this page both the players are expected to stake to start the game.
+After both of them completed their stake, they will be directed to the Game page where they play the UNO game.

 ## How we built it

-I built the frontend with React+TailwindCSS.
-My backend architecture consists of socket.io for multiplayer game play, chat messaging and match initialization.
-New games created are stored in a Postgresql database and the backend server is built with react for both the database and socket.io.
-I deployed my smart contract which handles the staking and winner rewarding mechanism in ThunderCore Testnet.
+We built the front end with React + TailwindCSS.
+Our backend architecture consists of socket.io for multiplayer gameplay, chat messaging and match initialization.
+New games created are stored in a Polybase data solution and the backend server is built with react for the database and socket.io.
+We deployed our smart contract which handles the staking and winner-rewarding mechanism in 5 different chains making us a multi-chain P2E game - Taiko, Gnosis, Mumbai Testnet and the Scroll Chain.
+We implemented cross-chain gameplay feature with Connext where a user can play with an opponent in Mumbai Testnet from Goerli Testnet.

 ## Challenges we ran into

 I ran into a lot of challenges with Socket.io since it was not working most of the time and failed to connect with the server causing a lot of time wasted into fixing it.
-ThunderCore was amazing and since it was EVM compatible I found no problem with integrating with my application.
+The experience and seamless integrations was amazing and since it was EVM compatible I found no problem with integrating with my application.

 ## Accomplishments that we're proud of

 I am proud of building my application which is fully functional.
 Even though some parts might break in my dApp, it is a successful prototype that functions the entire workflow without any issues and I'm proud of that accomplishment.

-## What's next for Zeus
+## What's next for 0xUNO

 Looking foward to add fiat onramping to stake tokens and play the game so that I could onboard more web2 users to this game.
 Also the UI / UX needs to fine tuned to make it production ready.